flarum/framework/js-packages/tsconfig/README.md

 ## Usage

+### With Flarum CLI

+Flarum CLI can add/manage TypeScript configuration for you!
+Run:

+`flarum-cli infra typescript` in your extension's root to configure TypeScript.

+You can then re-run the same command, or use `flarum-cli audit infra [--fix]` to keep this config up to date.

+## Without Flarum CLI

 You'll need to configure a `tsconfig.json` file to ensure your IDE sets up Typescript support correctly.

 You need to install this package as a dev dependency to your extension JS: